-Saturation effects stops the loop from closing for R < -3.
-The sensitivity of NAOMI on the ATs is R = 12.5 in service mode, leading to a Strehl ratio in H-band varying between $\sim 40\text{-}60$ % depending on the conditions.
-For fainter guide stars, whose observing is allowed only in visitor mode, the Strehl delivered by NAOMI degrades to $\sim 10\%$ for R = 15 in median seeing conditions.
+Saturation effects stops the loop from closing for G < -3.
+The sensitivity of NAOMI on the ATs is G = 12.5 in service mode with turbulence categories 20% and above, leading to a Strehl ratio in H-band varying between ~ 40-60 % depending on the conditions.
+For turbulence categories 10%. the limiting magnitude is G=14.
+For fainter guide stars, whose observing is allowed only in visitor mode, the Strehl delivered by NAOMI degrades to ~ 10% for G = 15 in median seeing conditions.
+The table below summarizes the offering: